joneskl12/Java-Projects/README.md

-# Coding-Projects
+# Java-Projects
-Successful projects completed to showcase capability These are some projects that I have done over my computer science courses at VCU.
+Successful Java projects completed to showcase capability These are some Java projects that I have completed during my computer science degree at VCU.